Ali & Nino

 Miss Pauli’s identification of “Kurban Said” as Essad Bey is reinforced by a letter to Random House from Alexander Brailow, who knew Essad Bey first as a schoolboy in Baku and later in Europe.
 Four of Essad Bey’s books were published in America in the early thirties: “Twelve Secrets of the Caucasus” (1931), and biographies of Stalin, Mohammed and Nicholas II.

-This reply is printed right under Pauli’s letter.
+This reply is printed right under Pauli’s letter in the New York Times.
 It was suppressed by Blair in her publication!
-So is Alexander Brailow, Essad Beys classmate in their Berlin years!
+LIKE MANY OTHER SOURCES WHICH SPEAK ABOUT ESSAD BEY.
+So is Alexander Brailow, Essad Bey’s classmate in their Berlin years!

 Example 5